-A CIO magazine article based on research done with 300 CIO and IT decision makers, which you can see here (and below for convenience), concludes that mobilizing apps isn't easy or fun.
+A CIO magazine article based on research done with 300 CIO and IT decision makers (shown below for convenience), concludes that mobilizing apps isn't easy or fun.
 We know and we agree.
 But, it doesn't have to be that way.
 That's why we built Alpha Anywhere.
 We have created a weapon for results-oriented developers that makes the building of mobile apps substantially easier, faster and more fun, giving them and their companies or organizations a significant competitive edge!

 CIOs Say Mobilizing Enterprise Apps Is Not That Easy

 Employees want their go-to business apps available on their mobile devices.
 IT wants to deliver enterprise apps to help mobile workers become more productive.
 So what's keeping CIOs from bringing those critical apps to iPhones and Android phones?